Abrar2652/Abrar2652/README.md

 <br />
 <br />

-Hi, I'm Md Abrar Jahin, an AI Researcher and Multidisciplinary Scientist 🚀 from Bangladesh, obtained B.Sc.
+Hi, I'm Md Abrar Jahin, an AI Researcher and Multidisciplinary Scientist 🚀 from Bangladesh who obtained a B.Sc.
 Eng. in Industrial & Production Engineering from the Department of Industrial Engineering and Management at [Khulna University of Engineering and Technology (KUET)](https://www.kuet.ac.bd/).
 I'm currently working as a Visiting Researcher (2024-Present)) at [Okinawa Institute of Science and Technology (OIST) Graduate University](https://www.oist.jp/) in the [Physics and Biology Unit](https://www.oist.jp/groups/physics-and-biology-unit-jonathan-miller).
 I'm a former Research Intern at OIST (2021-2022) and [UiT-The Arctic University of Norway](https://en.uit.no/) (2021).
 I also got the opportunity as a Visiting Research Student (2023-2024) at OIST.

   <img align="right" alt="GIF" src="https://media.giphy.com/media/836HiJc7pgzy8iNXCn/giphy.gif" />